doctore/Spring5Microservices/README.md

 IllegalStateException: Cannot decrypt: ...
 ```

 Please, take a look to the previous steps in this section, maybe one of them is missing.
-If you still see same error messages, the best way to solve it is changing the
+If you still see same error messages, the best way to solve
-"cipher values" added in the microservices configuration files included in:
+it is changing the *cipher values* added in the microservices configuration files included in:

 * [Spring5Microservices_ConfigServerData](https://github.com/doctore/Spring5Microservices_ConfigServerData)